This page is no longer maintained. Please go to the new one. |

 This tutorial will teach you how to go from a DVD in your shelf to a transcript of its closed captions.
 Basically there are these steps:

-2 - Install CCExtractor (our beloved program; it gets the data from the previous step and extracts the closed caption track).
+1 - Install DVDDecrypter (a program to extract the DVD data from the physical DVD).
+You only need to do this once.2 - Install CCExtractor (our beloved program; it gets the data from the previous step and extracts the closed caption track).
 You only need to do this once.

 3 - Use DVDDecrypter to extract the DVD data into your hard disk.